-However, the last column of Figure 13 indicated that when the spider width is narrowed to w = 0.002D, the corruption of the PSF due to diffraction flares were essentially negligible.
-For a ten meter diameter segmented mirror, segment gaps 20mm wide are reasonable.
-Figure 15 to 17 thus show the image degradation (compared to an annular aperture with no spiders or gaps) due to three curved gaps whose relative width is w = 0.002D.
+However, the last column of Figure 16 indicated that when the spider width is narrowed to w = 0.002D, the corruption of the PSF due to diffraction flares were essentially negligible.
+And for a ten-meter diameter segmented mirror, segment gaps 20mm wide are reasonable.
+Figures 18 to 20 thus show the image degradation (compared to an annular aperture with no spiders or gaps) due to three curved gaps whose relative width is w = 0.002D.

-Figure 15.
+Figure 18.
 The x and y-axis radial irradiance profiles of the annular aperture with three curved spiders differ almost negligibly from each other and from that with no spiders.

-Figure 16.
-Simulated diffraction effects for an annular aperture ($\varepsilon = 0.16$) and three curved spiders (30° arc of circle) of relative width w = 0.002D.
+Figure 19.
+Simulated diffraction effects for an annular aperture ( $\epsilon = 0.16$ ) and three curved spiders (30° arc of circle) of relative width w = 0.002D.